ROCm/ROCmValidationSuite/mem.so/README.md

-# cuda_memtest
+# rocm_memtest

-This software tests GPU memory for hardware errors and soft errors using CUDA (or OpenCL).
+This software tests GPU memory for hardware errors and soft errors using hip (or OpenCL).

 ## Note for this Fork